 - Knowledge of computer architecture - Experience with C/C++ and Python - Recommended: Knowledge or hands-on experience with Gem5 - Motivation and capability to perform independent work as well as readiness to work in a team

 Contact

-If you are interested in this highly trendy topic, contact Dr. Shaza Zeitouni or Dr. Markus Miettinen via info@trust.tu-darmstadt.de to learn more about it.
+If you are interested in this highly trendy topic, contact Dr. Shaza Zeitouni via info@trust.tu-darmstadt.de to learn more about it.
 Please include a brief overview of your study background and a transcript of records.